 - Complete your FAFSA early and submit all requested documentation in a timely manner.

 A completed aid application does not guarantee that all aid programs will be offered to you.

-Please note, to be eligible for financial aid you will need to be accepted into a degree program.
+To be eligible for financial aid, you need to be accepted into a degree program.

-Beginning May 2015, the Department of Education replaced the FSA PIN with the FSA ID.
-This username and password must be used to log into secure Department of Education websites.
+The FSA ID is a username and password must be used to log into secure Department of Education websites.

 Students and parents should each apply for an ID and password before filing the FAFSA.

 - Once you submit the FAFSA, you will receive an email confirmation from the Department of Education.

 - Your FAFSA will be sent electronically to the NWTC Financial Aid Office.

 - You will receive an email confirmation that the NWTC Financial Aid Office has received your FAFSA.
 (Important: You will only receive this confirmation if you are an accepted program student at NWTC.)